stevewil/stevewil.link-python/README.md

 │
 ├── content/
 │   └── home/
-│       ├── hero.txt      # Content for the hero widget
+│       ├── hero.md       # Content for the hero widget
-│       ├── experience.txt# Content for the experience widget
+│       ├── experience.md # Content for the experience widget
 │       └── ...           # Other content widget files
 │
 ├── templates/